Sleep Apnea Affects More Than Your Sleep

 Is sleep apnea stress-related?

-The connection between stress and sleep apnea varies from person to person.
-However, patients who suffer from sleep apnea tend to suffer from other stress-related disorders like post-traumatic stress disorder (PTSD) or anxiety.
+The connection between stress and sleep apnea varies between patients.
+However, patients who suffer from sleep apnea tend to also suffer from other stress-related disorders like post-traumatic stress disorder (PTSD) or anxiety.

 Learn About Sleep Apnea in Queens